 This was an exceptionally good year, in spite of the fact that the weather was atrocious (highs in the low 30’s and lows in the teens) because for me, this year served as a bit of a “detox” of my recent diet and gave me time to ponder a great many things – most notably how unique our friendships are and the importance of maintaining them.

-Here are some of the better shots I captured over the weekend.
-Enjoy!
+Here one I captured over the weekend:

 Canon EOS 7D, Canon 24-105mm f/4L IS USM @ 58mm, f/4, 1/125, ISO 400

 Click “Galleries” at the top of the site, or the link below.